-Students applying for admission as regular students must submit the following application materials.
+Students applying for admission must submit the following application materials.
 (Students who wish to submit official ACT or SAT I scores to Lyon should note that Lyon's ACT institutional code number is 0112 and its SAT code number is 6009.)
 Please note that special requirements may apply to applicants from outside of the United States: